telescopeѲptics.net ▪▪▪▪ CONTENTS

 : Pickering's seeing scale uses 10 levels to categorize seeing quality, with 1 being the worst and 10 near-perfect.
 Matching seeing descriptions are: 1-2 "very poor", 3 "poor to very poor", 4 "poor", 5 "fair", 6 "fair to good" 7 "good", 8 "good to excellent", 9 "excellent" and 10 "perfect".
 Seeing becomes diffraction-limited (~0.8 Strehl) from ~8.

 It may be practical to relate this popular scale with the basic parameter of optical theory related to seeing, D/r0.
-While Pickering's scale is strictly for a 5-inch refractor, it can be easily generalized based on the pattern's relative size vs. Airy disc.
+While the Pickering's scale is strictly for a 5-inch refractor, it can be easily generalized based on the pattern's relative size vs. Airy disc.
 Verbal description of the scale according to Pickering's notes is:

 1 — Star image is usually about twice the diameter of the third diffraction ring, or 13 arc seconds (13") in diameter